rhythnic/redux-action-listeners/README.md

 ## Motivation

 I wrote this middleware after some experience with both [redux-thunk](https://github.com/gaearon/redux-thunk) and [redux-saga](https://github.com/yelouafi/redux-saga).
 I prefer saga to thunk because it's easier to decouple the logic, like in a true events system.
-Subscribing to actions in redux-saga is a bit cumbersome, using one function to subscribe and another function as the handler, so I wrote some custom middleware similar to saga-redux, but more direct and with a simpler API.
+Subscribing to actions in redux-saga is a bit cumbersome, using one function to subscribe and another function as the handler, so I wrote some custom middleware similar to redux-saga, but more direct and with a simpler API.

 ## Installation